 Step 2: After determining the desired size of the fabric panel (I used just one rectangular piece of fabric to give the skirt a straight fit down my hips and legs), I folded over the fabric to use the manufacturer’s hem as a guide for the opposite cut of the fabric (I’ll take any available advantage to help my crooked cutting scissors cut more accurately).

 Step 3: Fold the fabric, right sides together, to create the seam that goes vertically down the back.
-In the photo above, you can see that I sewed one seam (to the right of the foot) that resulted in a skirt that was too wide.
+In the photo above, you can see that I sewed one seam (to the right of the foot) which resulted in a skirt that was too wide.
 So I remeasured and sewed another seam (under the foot above) to correct the sizing.
-Then I added a zig zag stitch along the seam to prevent fraying.
+Then I added a zig-zag stitch along the seam to prevent fraying.
 Don’t forget to cut off the excess fabric along the seam.

 Step 4: Press the seam.